MEAN-Script-Org/Autowise-Loan-Tracker/README.md

   - Selection/checkbox for mass data manipulation (mass update, delete, archive, etc.)
   - Material design inputs and drop down selectors
  -->

+## Testing
+Two classes of tests are developed: back-end and end-to-end tests.
+A total of 4 tests are provided and are described below (3 backend and 1 end-to-end).

+All tests can be run automatically with the command `npm run tests` as previously described [here](#development) on the Testing bullet.

+The 3 backend tests (located at *unit_testing/mocha*) can be run individually with  `mocha [filename]`.
+Remember to have gulp running in parallel.

+The end-to-end can be found in _unit_testing/protractor_, and can be run individually with `protractor unit_testing/protractor/protractor.config.js`.
+Remember to have gulp + selenium running in parallel.

 ### Project Structure